 No experience is necessary.
 We welcome beginners to advanced players.

 If you have your own djembe please bring it along, otherwise let me know in advance to ensure we have the correct number of drums on the day.

-Our open Kukua class is on Wednesday evenings in Langley:-
+Our open Kukua and Kumaasi classes is on Wednesday evenings and Friday afternoons respectively in Langley:-

-- Weekly fee includes refreshments but you are welcome to bring your own beer and wine (it's a very laid back affair!)
+- Weekly fee normally includes refreshments but that is currently on hold due to covid.
+You are welcome to bring your own beer and wine (it's a very laid back affair!)

-Every so often we have a tutored workshop when we invite specialist teachers to come along to train us in new rhythms and techniques.
+Every so often we have a tutored workshop when we invite specialist teachers such as Sidiki Dembele, Iya Sako and Drumroots to come along to train us in new rhythms and techniques.

 If you would like to join us please call or email to register your interest,

 Our Kontaani performance troupe - the band, train every Thursday evening.
 The members are already experienced in performing in public and are striving to become a semi-pro troupe.
 They have been chosen not only for ability and talent, but for complete commitment to Kontaani.
 This group is closed to applications.